DougZheng/MonopolyGame/README.md

 # MonopolyGame
-This is a project for UML course.
+This is a project for course *Analysis Design and Modeling of Software Requirement*.
 It is a monopoly game based on Android.
 ## Requirements
 - Android Platform
 ## Getting Started